 The interface to WMI that is integrated into PowerShell is much more interesting to administrators.
 Windows Management Instrumentation (WMI) objects are made available as cmdlets.
 So, it is possible to query the statuses of a device or service running on Windows and incorporate the results into a PowerShell script.
 This is a very useful status check for conditional processing and branching in a script and it is also a good way to report back on the success or failure of an execution step.

-All of the well-known DOS command line operators and utilities are available in PowerShell.
+All of the well-known DOS command line operators and batch commands are available in PowerShell.
 However, the access that PowerShell has to WMI and other system services makes it much more powerful.
-Think of PowerShell as DOS+.
+You can think of PowerShell as DOS+.

 When should I use PowerShell?